 While the FREE booklet above has quizzes to assess what children have learned, we have found with our boys that hands on review and assessment is much more fun.
 These sorting mats allow children to look at text and pictures of the information they have learned and then match them to the correct season on a mat.
 Trial and error can be used, too.
 There is an answer key for children to check their own work.
 These mats are great for children to work with several times and can be pulled out every equinox and solstice and even in between to help remind them why seasons change.

 To buy the Four Seasons Mats:

-Draw a Diagram of the Sun and Earth
+Draw a Diagram of Why Seasons Change

 The last step of really understanding information learned is to teach it to someone else!
 Allow your children to be the ‘teacher’ (how many kids love this?) and draw a diagram on a white board or paper or even with chalk outside.
 Now, can they explain how the earth moves and the seasons change?
 They may be able to draw it, but have trouble verbally explaining it.
-Reviewing some of the vocabulary they have learned such revolve, tilt, equinox, orbit etc. can help.
+Reviewing some of the vocabulary they have learned such revolve, tilt, equinox, orbit, etc. can help.